 The Navy has a long and colorful history, one that matches the naval slang terms sailors use with aplomb.
-The slang is genuinely funny, once you get someone to explain to what all those acronyms mean and is often developed to say something colorful without getting into trouble with the brass for it.
+The slang is genuinely funny, once you get someone to explain to what all those acronyms mean.
+It is often developed to say something colorful without getting into trouble with the brass.
 The slang communicates a very wry sense of humor, with an arched eyebrow towards officers, protocol, and anyone with a supercilious attitude.
-So what kind of naval slang terms are most amusing for the layman?

 The “90 day wonder” - this is the mocking description designated for officers who just graduated from the Officer Candidate School.
 Sailors also typically expand upon the description with sallies such as “90 day blunder” or “90 day miracle.”